 FIFO, on the other hand, has an issue when it comes to consistency.
 If one is constantly charging their oldest costs against their recent revenues, they will frequently see discrepancies in the profits.
 For instance, if those computers from 2016 are sold for $500, the company has a $300 profit.
 If the ones from 2018 go for the same price, however, the profit is now only $200.
 So, having to constantly change one’s asking prices to account for the rising costs under FIFO may be an issue for someone’s customers.

-Using FIFO and Changing Methods
+Using FIFO And Changing Methods

 One of the most popular examples for companies that use FIFO are businesses with perishable goods.
 Think about a company that sells milk.
 In order to avoid spoilage, they must get rid of the oldest batches first.
-Thus, the FIFO inventory method makes much more sense in their case.
+Thus, the FIFO inventory account method makes much more sense in their case.

-If a business decides to change their cost flow assumption, the SEC will generally permit this if certain rules are followed.
+If a business decides to change its cost flow assumption, the SEC will generally permit this if certain rules are followed.
 First, the change will have to be retrospective.
 Meaning, it will result in a restatement of some of the annual reports and balance sheet for the previous few years.
 Additionally, the IRS must be properly notified and certain forms must be completed.
 Nevertheless, most companies avoid going through this procedure as the benefits are heavily outweighed by the costs.